neilchvz/infrastructure-portfolio/bash/macos-security/filevault-securetoken-status/README.md

 ## What is SecureToken?
 SecureToken is a cryptographic credential assigned to macOS user accounts that grants them the ability to unlock FileVault-encrypted volumes.
-Not all users on a device automatically receive a SecureToken — understanding which accounts have it is critical for FileVault key management.
+Not all users on a device automatically receive a SecureToken, understanding which accounts have it is critical for FileVault key management.

 ## What this script does